Mitsubishi Tanabe Pharma America – oral edaravone

 Background

-Mitsubishi Tanabe Pharma America (MTPA) is a wholly-owned subsidiary of Mitsubishi Tanabe Pharma Corporation (MTPC), founded in Japan in 1678.
-MTPC began studying an intravenous (IV) formulation (Radicava) of edaravone for ALS in 2001 and was approved for the treatment of ALS in Japan and South Korea in 2015, with subsequent approvals in Canada, Switzerland, China, Indonesia and Thailand.
+Mitsubishi Tanabe Pharma Corporation (MTPC) began studying an intravenous (IV) formulation (Radicava) of edaravone for ALS in 2001.
+Radicava was approved for the treatment of ALS in Japan and South Korea in 2015, with subsequent approvals in Canada, Switzerland, China, Indonesia, Thailand and USA (2017).

 Treatment with Radicava follows a regimen of initial treatment daily for 14 days, followed by a 14-day drug free period, and subsequent cycles of daily dosing for 10 of 14 days, followed by a 14-day drug free period.

-During clinical development of IV Radicava, MTPA began a series of steps to determine if an oral suspension of edaravone could add to or replace the IV formulation for treatment of people living with ALS.
+During clinical development of IV Radicava, Mitsubishi Tanabe Pharma America (a wholly owned subsidiary of MTPC) began a series of steps to determine if an oral suspension of edaravone could add to or replace the IV formulation for treatment of people living with ALS.
 First, bioequivalence had to be established to demonstrate that the oral edaravone could provide identical exposure as the established IV formulation.
 Multiple studies were performed.

 The process began with a phase 1, open-label, single-dose crossover study in 42 participants, comparing 105 mg oral edaravone with 60 mg/hr IV formulation.
 Through comparing the pharmacokinetics (how it moves through the body) of both, it was concluded that the two formulations, at their respective doses, demonstrated equivalent exposure.
-This is published here.
+This study was published (here ) in 2021.

 Further, two additional phase 1 studies were performed.
-First, a placebo-controlled, randomized, single-blind study of increasing oral edaravone doses from 30 to 300 mg in 56 participants was completed.
+The first study was a placebo-controlled, randomized, single-blind study of increasing oral edaravone doses from 30 to 300 mg in 56 participants.
 The second study, involving 84 participants, assessed whether oral edaravone interacted with other drugs and also examined potential pharmacokinetic differences between people of different racial backgrounds.
 In both cases, oral edaravone was considered safe and tolerable with no significant drug interaction effects or differences between racial backgrounds.
-These studies are published here.
+These studies can be found here.

 On May 13, 2022, it was announced that the U.S. Food and Drug Administration (FDA) had approved RADICAVA ORS and it became available as of June 16.
-As of July 2022, edaravone oral suspension is also under review in Japan, Switzerland and Canada.
+Marketing authorization for RADICAVA® Oral Suspension was granted in Canada (November 2022) and Switzerland (May 2023), and RADICUT® Oral Suspension 2.1% was granted regulatory approval in Japan in December 2022.

-Simultaneously, MTPA has launched a phase 3b, multi-national, randomized, double-blind study to evaluate daily dosing of oral edaravone as compared to the current IV dosing regimen.
+Simultaneously, MTPA launched a phase 3b, multi-national, randomized, doubleblind study to evaluate daily dosing of oral edaravone as compared to the current IV dosing regimen.
 Over 48 weeks, 380 participants either received oral edaravone once daily or for 10 days followed by an 18 day placebo suspension.
-This trial will evaluate a comparison of change in ALSFRS-R as the primary outcome measure and additional outcomes including slow vital capacity, quality of life (ALSAQ-40).
-It is set to read out in the second half of 2023.
+This trial evaluated a comparison of change in ALSFRS-R as the primary outcome measure and additional outcomes including slow vital capacity, quality of life (ALSAQ-40).

 Summary